Prashanti Nilayam Express: Coaches

-The 17603/17604 Prashanti Nilayam Express presently has 1 First Class AC Coach, 2 AC 2 Tier, 2 AC 3 Tier, 10 Sleeper Class & 2 General Unreserved coaches.
-It frequently carries a couple of High Capacity Parcel Van coaches.
+The train has one first class air-conditioned coach, two air-conditioned 2 tier, two air-conditioned 3 tier, two air-conditioned 3 tier economy, ten sleeper class and two general unreserved coaches.
+It frequently carries a couple of high capacity parcel van coaches.

 As with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.